bendemott/txrest/README.rst

         @defer.inlineCallbacks
         def rest_POST(self, request, post):
-            # post should be a dictionary or a list
+            # post will be a dictionary or a list
             post['hello'] = 'world'
             _ = yield task.deferLater(reactor, 1, log.msg, 'the wait is over!')
             defer.returnValue(post)  # return the contents of what we posted.